 This section provides an overview of the Town's performance measurement program.
 The Town constantly seeks to improve its operations, programs and services.
 Performance measurement is one of the tools used to do this because it allows for a data-based review of current services and creates a metric to evaluate the degree to which the Town's programs and services respond to the needs of the community.
 The Town's performance measures are integrated into the annual budget to ensure accountability and to establish a link between resources and results.
 The performance measures shown throughout the budget document represent just some of the data points collected in the course of a budget unit's annual operations.
-Measures selected for the document are meaningful and useful to the overall budgetary decision-making process and relate to the Town Council's mission and long term goals.
+Measures selected for the document are meaningful and useful to the overall budgetary decision-making process and relate to the Town Council's mission and long-term goals.

 Beginning with the fiscal year 2022/2023 budget, the Town began a multi-year initiative to more closely align performance measures with budgetary unit goals and objectives and, more broadly, the mission and long-term programmatic goals of the Town Council and the Board of Finance.
-This year, changes were focused on the budgetary units included in Tabs F and G of the budget document; which consist of the Town's Public Safety and Public Works functions.
+This year, changes were focused on the budgetary units included in Tabs E and H of the budget document, which consist of the Town's General Government and Health and Social Services functions.
+In the prior year, the Public Works and Public Safety functions were addressed.
 The Town intends to address the remaining budgetary units in future budget years.
 Readers will note the new, more streamlined presentation of each budgetary unit's goals, objectives and performance measures and the clear relationship between those items and the Town's mission and long term goals.

-The proposed fiscal year 2022/2023 Budget reflects the stated mission of the Town Council and Board of Finance to provide quality town services at a reasonable cost to citizens and taxpayers.
+The adopted fiscal year 2023/2024 Budget reflects the stated mission of the Town Council and Board of Finance to provide quality town services at a reasonable cost to citizens and taxpayers.
 The mission and long-term goals are reviewed each year as part of the budget process.
 Long-term programmatic goals are outlined below.